cutlets14/master_gardener/fall_2022/ch_9_ipm.md

 - Mulch after the ground freezes
   - Mulch keeps soil temp constant preventing cycles of soil expansion and contraction
 - Protect small shrubs with wind breaks

+### Predicting pest and disease problems
+- Life begins at fifty!
+- Growing degree days - used to predict when certain insect problems start to occur
+  - GDD defined as with temp. defined in F = (maximum temperature + minimum temperature)/2